tvdk-sudoku/Year11Notes/content/notes/AEECO - Market Failure.md

 ### Common Property Resources
 **Rival**
-- Your consumption of the good or service means
+- Your consumption of the good or service means another party cannot consume it **Non-Excludable**
+- There are no requirements to be met before being able to access the good or service

+## Tragedy of the Commons
+- Redfe